-- We advise you to reconsider your need to travel to Egypt due to ongoing political tension and the threat of terrorist attack and kidnapping.
+- We advise you to reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.
+If you do travel to Egypt, you should maintain heightened vigilance at tourist locations.

-- Small explosions, resulting in death and injury, occur on a frequent basis in Cairo and other areas of Egypt.
+- Small explosions occur on a frequent basis in Cairo and elsewhere in Egypt.
+On 26 February 2015, a number of explosions occurred in Cairo, resulting in death and injury.
+On 21 January 2016, a number of police officers and bystanders were killed in an explosion in Giza.
 Attacks are generally directed at security forces, but bystanders have been killed and injured.
 Attacks occur most commonly around government buildings, at police facilities and checkpoints, in the vicinity of metro stations, on trains and at universities.
-Further attacks are likely.
+Further attacks are expected.
 You should exercise particular caution in and around these areas.
 See Safety and security.

 - Since the political upheavals in early 2011, protests have occurred across Egypt, including in Cairo, Alexandria, Ismailia and Port Said.
 Protests can turn violent with little warning.
 A large number of deaths and injuries have occurred in clashes between protesters and the security forces throughout Egypt.
 Australians in Egypt should avoid all demonstrations, protests and large crowds.
 You should closely monitor the media for information on events and developments that may affect your personal security and safety.